Norman Braman: Career

 Braman got his start in the automobile business in 1972 when he acquired controlling interest of Sharpe-Taylor Cadillac in Tampa, Florida.
 During these early years, Braman was mentored by well-known car dealer and fellow Philadelphia native Victor Potamkin.
 In 1975, Braman bought the former Nolan Brown Cadillac in Miami, Florida.
 The following year, Braman took on his first import brands with the purchase of BMW and Rolls-Royce dealership C.R.
 Berry Motors and moved both franchises next to his Miami Cadillac dealership.
 By 1980, Braman had Cadillac, BMW, Rolls-Royce, Fiat, Lancia, and Toyota dealerships along the 2000 block of Biscayne Boulevard in Miami.

 While continuing to expand his dealership holdings in the South Florida area, Braman also added dealerships in Colorado.
-Today, Braman serves as chairman of Braman Management, an umbrella company for his automotive businesses that include dealerships in Florida and Colorado selling Acura, Audi, Bentley, BMW, Bugatti, Cadillac, Genesis, Honda, Hyundai, Kia, Mercedes-Benz, MINI, Porsche and Rolls-Royce.
+Today, Braman serves as chairman of Braman Management Association, an umbrella company for his automotive businesses that include dealerships in Florida and Colorado selling Acura, Audi, Bentley, BMW, Bugatti, Cadillac, Genesis, Honda, Hyundai, Mercedes-Benz, MINI, Porsche and Rolls-Royce.

 In addition to his retail automotive businesses, Braman had majority ownership of Austin Rover Cars of North America (ARCONA), the distributorship for Sterling automobiles imported to the United States starting in 1987.
 The company's name was changed to Sterling Motor Cars in 1989 and closed in 1991 after sales of the Rover 800-based Sterling 825/827 models failed to meet expectations.

-According to Forbes in July 2022, Braman has a net worth of US$2.6 billion.
+As of May 2026, Forbes estimated his net worth at US$3.9 billion.